 Short hair works so well with a statement headpiece so if you’re an accessories kind of girl with a love of sparkle this is a great opportunity to go all out.
 A headdress on a headband is the easiest way to do this but you could try a hair vine which trails around the head if you’re confident in your hairdresser’s skills!

-I hope you found this feature helpful – but should you have any further queries at all, please don’t hesitate to get in touch – I’d love to hear from you.
-You can find me on email at firstname.lastname@example.org, or Instagram at @debbiecarlisle_.
+We hope you feel you know all you need to know about how to style wedding hair accessories with short hair now!
+But should you have any further queries at all, please don’t hesitate to get in touch – I’d love to hear from you.
+You can find me on email at [email protected], or Instagram at @debbiecarlisle_.

 Love Debbie x